Information for the communities in which our homes are based

 Integra has a successful long-term track record of supporting individuals to achieve positive outcomes.

-Integra provides residential care, domiciliary care and supported living services.
+Integra provides residential care, domiciliary care and supported accommodation services.

 We support clients across South Wales.